RahulGaur/asappChallenge/README.md

 2. user_token

 To bring up this service:
+1. cd ~/auth
-1. mvn package (make sure to have maven installed and added to the PATH )
+2. mvn package (make sure to have maven installed and added to the PATH )
-2. java -jar ./target/auth-0.0.1-SNAPSHOT.jar
+3. java -jar ./target/auth-0.0.1-SNAPSHOT.jar

 # Message Service